 1. Gotye feat.
 Kimbra – “Somebody That I Used to Know”

-This is a simple, yet effective music video with a strong visual aesthetic to create lasting resonance.
+And now to the video, which uses simple yet effective visual aesthetics to create a long-lasting resonance.
 Here, the directors make use of distinctive colors, body art, and semi-raw footage to alter Gotye and Kimbra’s physical presence throughout the story.
 The continual changing of their bodies represents the shifting of emotional qualities when recounting a painful breakup.

 The body art style is itself distinctive, and helps to convey the melancholic yet hopeful vibe of the song.
 This reflects on Gotye’s authentic lyricism as he is stripped away of his clothes, but it also makes a slightly less playful reference to the style of Peter Gabriel’s video for “Sledgehammer.”